Great Horned Owl Negative Footprint

 $10.00

 The Great Horned Owl is native to most of North and South America.
 This large owl feeds on invertebrates, rodents, small birds, and rabbits.
-The Great Horned Owl, named for the horn-like feather tufts on its head.
+The Great Horned Owl, was named for the horn-like feather tufts on its head.

 Description